paolamgarrido/Lexical-Analysis-/README.md

 **Run file:**
 python test_regex.py

-The output will resemble the following indicating all test are successful:
+The output will resemble the following indicating all tests are successful:

 ...